IPhone 16e: History

 The successor to the iPhone SE (3rd generation) was originally rumored to be named as "iPhone SE 4", but was later renamed as "iPhone 16e".
+The "e" in iPhone 16e stands for "economical".

+Prior to the renaming, rumors as early as January 2025 suggests that the "iPhone SE 4" would be named as the "iPhone 16E".

+Subsequent build numbers for the unreleased iPhone SE 4 were revealed in IOS 18.3 ahead of its unveiling.

+In February 2025, MacRumors reported that the unreleased iPhone SE 4 would debut as soon as next week, with reports suggests a product briefing.
+Soon after, Tim Cook tweeted an 'Apple Launch' set for February 19, 2025.

+A day before its launch, rumors suggests that the "iPhone 16E" name was more likely to be named instead of "iPhone SE 4".

 On February 19, 2025, Apple announced the successor to the third generation iPhone SE, being named as "iPhone 16e", which serves as the entry-level model of the iPhone 16 series.

 Apple started taking pre-orders on February 21, 2025, with general availability on February 28, 2025.

+The iPhone 16e was discontinued on March 2, 2026, following the announcement of the iPhone 17e.